 - Application: Complete the online application.

-- Signatures: When you submit your online application, your pastor, church council chair, S/PPRC chair, and district superintendent will receive emails inviting them to fill out a brief form affirming their support of you beginning this journey to be a certified lay minister.
+- Signatures: After you submit your online application, your pastor, church council chair, S/PPRC chair, and district superintendent will receive emails inviting them to fill out a brief form affirming their support of you beginning this journey to be a certified lay minister.
 This counts as their “electronic signature” on your application.

 Training and Assessments for CLM Candidates: